 - HF0: Number of hardware issues reported by the NIC.
 In this example, the NIC did not report any hardware issue.

-If the appliance does not receive any packets, it reports a hang condition, because on a network it is unlikely not to receive any packets.
-However, if the appliance is plugged into quite the interface, you can ignore this error message.
+If the appliance does not receive any packets, it reports a hang condition, because on a network it is very unlikely not to receive any packets.
+However, if the appliance is plugged into quite interface, you can ignore this error message.

 The appliance displays the software version number from the /flash/boot/loader.conf file.
 If the kernel entry for the current Citrix ADC release is missing from that file, the appliance displays the last Citrix ADC release version for which the entry was available.
 To resolve this issue, do the following: